kwaldenphd/python-lists-strings/README.md

 ```

 22. We could combine strings and variables in the same `print()` function to output a full sentence to the screen.

+23. We could also assign this whole sentence to a variable and return the same output.

 ```Python
 first_name = "katherine"
 last_name = "walden"